 Hoodless softshells are less versatile but still work well in many instances.
 If you are carrying a rain jacket (which will have a hood) to put on over your softshell, you might be entirely comfortable without a hood.
 The Arcteryx Gamma MX is a fantastic hoodless option.
 For cross-country skiing, we rarely put on our hood and instead prefer a toque or balaclava.
 Finally, if you're only cruising around town, we think that hoodless models are more stylish.

 Pocket design is also essential.
 For climbing and backpacking, Napolean style chest pockets are best, like the Rab Torque, since they won't get in the way of your harness or hip belt.
 Meanwhile, hand warmer pockets are best for around town and general use, like found on the sweatshirt styled pockets of the Patagonia Adze.
-Fleece-lined pockets can add extra comfort and coziness for your hands, but can also add unnecessary weight and warmth.
+Fleece-lined pockets can add extra comfort and coziness, but can also add unnecessary weight and warmth.
 All of the pockets in this review have zippered closures; without this, snow and water can enter the pocket and make you wet.
 If you plan on using your jacket with big gloves on, you'll want to look for big zipper pulls that can be easily manipulated.

 We feel that it's important that you look good in a jacket you spend a lot of money on, especially one that works so well around town.
 Therefore we scored each jacket based on our testers' perception of its aesthetic appeal.
 We recognize that our assessment is subjective and, consequently, we make it a mere five percent of each jacket's total score.

-Softshells, especially uninsulated models, are great to pair with other layers, such as a fleece, to increase the warmth.
+Softshells, especially uninsulated models, are great to pair with other layers, like a fleece, to increase the warmth.
 Most softshells pair well with our fleece jacket Top Pick Award winner, the Patagonia R1 Hoody.
 As we've mentioned multiple times in our review, we recommend purchasing a hardshell or rain jacket and an insulated jacket before you invest in a softshell.

 Best for Specific Applications